-Period Ended Prospective Pensioners Pensioners CMI2012 model assuming current CMI2012 model assuming current 31-Mar-18 rates of improvement have rates of improvement have peaked peaked and will converge to a and will converge to a long term rate long term rate of 1.25% p.a. of 1.25% p.a.
+Period Ended Prospective Pensioners Pensioners CMI2016 model assuming current CMI2016 model assuming current 31-Mar-19 rates of improvement have rates of improvement have 51-Mai-17 peaked and will converge to a peaked and will converge to a long term rate of 1.25% p.a. long term rate of 1.25% p.a.